simonamtoft/chora/README.md

 Type "npm run test" in the cmd when the scope is the root folder of the repo.

 # To-Do
-1. StackControl
-2. CodeMirror linting to display error instead of alert
+1. CodeMirror linting to display error instead of alert
-3. Fix all the copy pasta JSDoc
+2. Fix all the copy pasta JSDoc
-4. Find an icon and replace the existing one (browser tab)
+3. Find an icon and replace the existing one (browser tab)